 Employers providing health care benefits to their employees can choose one of two options: a fully insured health plan or a self-funded health plan.
 Although there are many similarities between the two, there are striking differences as well—And each approach has its pros and cons.

 With fully insured plans, the employer contracts with the insurer to assume financial responsibility for all claims and administrative costs, in exchange for a premium that is paid by the employer.
 For plans that are fully self-funded, the organization assumes responsibility for all financial risk.
 This risk can be mitigated through stop-loss insurance, which provides protection if claims exceed a certain threshold over a certain period of time, typically a year.
 Stop-loss protection comes come in two types—specific or aggregate, specific being for one plan member who exceeds those thresholds, and aggregate being protection when total claims exceed a certain threshold which is established by the plan sponsor.

-If you’re wondering if self-funding might be right for your organization, the International Foundation e-learning course Self-Funded Health Plan Basics lays out the pros and cons to consider.
+If you’re wondering whether self-funding might be right for your organization, the International Foundation e-learning course Self-Funded Health Plan Basics lays out the pros and cons to consider.

 Advantages of a Self-Funded Health Plan